mmkuang/grayclhn.github.io/index.md

   of my CV for internal departmental use.

-* [Refereed publications](/papers/): A list of publications along with supplemental appendices and supporting software and other files
+* [Refereed publications](/papers/): A list of publications along with supplemental appendices and supporting software and other files.

 * [Undergraduate teaching](undergraduate.html): I'm still moving
   information here.
 There probably isn't a lot right now, but there